jb753/turbigen/doc/tutorial.rst

 The `backward` function serves as a verification check that the mean-line matches the design intent, and also to extract design variables from a mixed-out CFD solution.
-We add the design variables as keys in the output dictionary, using the attributes of the flowfield class to calculate them.
-Many useful quantities are already available in the `mean_line` object, such as efficiency.
+We add the design variables as keys in the output dictionary, using the attributes of the :ref:`meanline` class to calculate them.
+Many useful quantities are already available in the :ref:`meanline` object, such as efficiency.

 .. code-block:: python
    :caption: ./plugins/fan.py